 When I look up and see the sky swimming with imagined potential meaning, everything that I might have been thinking about - the errands to run, chatter of to-do lists, ruminations and the aches of the body on earth - clears out of my head, a shoreline facing wind, and the space inside the center of me - small universe in my heart, the sense in my gut - all expands into a boundlessness in me that aches for the ocean and for all the animals and people and places that are suffering as I stand where I stand, in my comfortable and relatively safe life.

 I place my hand on my chest and remember that, as a child, I really wanted to save the whales, save the rainforests, save the Florida Panther, save the elephants, save the polar bears, the turtles, save the dolphins, the manatee, the coral reefs.
 I had a Greenpeace t-shirt and meticulously cut the plastic rings from the six-packs of soda my mom would get at the Food Lion, watch the tides go in and out, pulling and pushing the ocean to me, away from, to me, away from me.

 I wanted to save the ocean.

 I didn't want the ocean to get messed up because of what humans are doing.

 Compassion and grave concern for the ocean and for the earth is not uncommon among children.

-I don't have to think I see whales in the sky to know that humans are killing a sacred and ancient creation and that, as a species, humans have got stop exploiting life and living places in the pursuit of fleeting monetary profit that won't mean anything when one's grandchildren are mutants residing in a ruined world because of chemical and nuclear war industries and toxic food supplies.
+I don't have to think I see whales in the sky to know that humans are killing a sacred and ancient creation and that, as a species, humans have got to stop exploiting life and living places in the pursuit of fleeting monetary profit that won't mean anything when one's grandchildren are mutants residing in a ruined world because of climate catastrophe cascade effects, chemical and nuclear war industries and activities.